linadelh/react-notes/README.md

   ### HOW TO USE THEM
- you will find all the components in the field **/src** just import each one of it in the app.js file
+ you will find all the components in the field **/src** just import each one of them in the app.js file

   ### why this repo